htc-ccis2591/jquery-fav-things/README.md

 - Be sure to test the show/hide of your sections in different orders to ensure that they are work correctly.
 - Don't forget to include something non-textual for each favorite thing.
 - I don't expect much beauty, but things shouldn't be squished into the edges of the page either.
 Consider using [Bootstrap](http://getbootstrap.com/) to get a quick edge on layout.

-## Presentation
-The project must be submitted with a pull request before the start of class the day that it is due.
-In-class, you will show your page to the class as published on GitHub, and walk through what your page does and the code that you wrote.
-The presentation is limited to 10 minutes, with a hard rude stop if you run over.
-However you also do not want your presentation to be too short or less than 8 minutes.

-### What should you cover?
-- Who you are!!!
-Do not forget to introduce yourself.
-It may help to write your name on the board so people do not mishear.
-- What your page does.
-Yes, all of them basically do the same thing.
-It’s ok.
-Pretend that someone comes in and flash clears everyone’s memory between presentations.
-You need to say it all again.
-- The favorite things are super cool and all, but remember to focus on the code.

 ## Extras
 Work on your page layout & presentation.
 Ensure the page is responsive and looks good on various display sizes.
 Use a nice color scheme that suits your content, and doesn't look mismatched or gaudy.
 [Paleton](http://paletton.com/) can help.